1924–25 Yale Bulldogs men's ice hockey season: Season

 As the season was beginning to wind down, Yale had to abandon any hope of playing at home and the remainder of their games were all on the road.
 After a very close win over Boston University, the Bulldogs got their rematch with Harvard.
 Yale had to win the game in order to have any hope for a league title.
-However, just before the game, Alston Jenkins was taken ill and had to replaced in goal by Ives.
+However, just before the game, Alston Jenkins was taken ill and had to be replaced in goal by Ives.
 This disaster led many to believe Harvard would win the game, not least of which because the Crimson had also dropped BU by a score of 6–1.
 Defying expectations, the entire team rallied behind Ives and acting-captain Henry Scott and put forth possibly their best performance of the season.
 Scott opened the scoring in the first while the defense held Harvard back.
 The two teams exchanged goals in the second, leaving Yale with the lead at the beginning of the final frame.
 Sargent scored his second marker early in the third and precipitated a desperate attempt by Harvard to tie the score.
 The Crimson managed to get one with about 3 minutes remaining but Yale held on to win 3–2 and force a rubber match later in the year.

 Ives continued his inspired play by shutting out MIT in the next game but was replaced as soon as Jenkins was well again.
 The switch saw no drop in play as the team's captain blanked Princeton for the second tine that year, setting the team up for the deciding match with Harvard.
 Entering the game, both Harvard and Yale were undefeated against all other collegiate opponents.
 This meant that the winner of the game would be declared as the eastern champions.
 Throughout the match, both teams demonstrated staunch defensive play with both forward units being unable to get anything into the nets.
 The match was typified by reliable back-checking from the Harvard skaters and stellar defensive play from Jenkins.
 As the game wore on the ice grew rough and several otherwise glorious opportunities were squandered.
 The result was a 0–0 score after 60 minutes and the two prepared for overtime.
 Rough play in the first extra period led Scott to be removed due to a knee injury and Cotter took his place for the remainder of the match.
 The physicality continued until Harvard's Chase was given a penalty for checking Turnbull into the boards but the Elis were unable to capitalize on their advantage.
 After the second 5-minute overtime, the two headed into a sudden-death period that would, presumably, last until one team scored.
 Luckily for the Elis, Harrison Turnbull gathered the puck in his own end and skated nearly the length of the ice, weaving through the entire Harvard team, before firing a clean shot to win the game and the Championship for Yale.